JanSharp/FactorioEmmyLuaDocs/notes.md

 Actually i know what i think.
 It's not accurate because tags specifically only allow tables with strings as their keys, AnyBasic does not have that restriction.

+Draft:
+Looking through the diffs i noticed you changed the description for `game.table_to_json` and/or `game.json_to_table` and i also noticed you're using AnyBasic for it, which is funny, because last i checked it's correct that it actually works with any basic type, not just tables, but the description says it's tables and the name implies the same.

 some code used to test which descriptions are empty strings and which are null to reprsent "no description":
 ```lua
 -- for _, class in ipairs(api_data.classes) do